Global potential for wind-generated electricity

 - Wind-energy potential falls below demand only during the summer months, when winds decrease and electrical use rises.

-Tags: carbon, global warming, greenhouse gases, renewable energy, infrastructure
+Keywords: carbon, global warming, greenhouse gases, renewable energy, infrastructure

 Read the study-related New York Times article titled "Study Suggests Wind Power Potential Is Much Higher Than Current Estimates."